 We’ve already discussed the fact that it is legal to film police in California and even covered an incident where a police officer’s dashboard camera and bystander cellphone video recordings were used to charge the officer with murder.
 But can citizens legally install dash cams in their car?
-According to La Jolla DUI attorney Peter M. Liss, they can, but the matter isn’t quite black and white.
+They can, but the matter isn’t quite black and white.

 Additionally, because California requires these devices to be capable of recording audio, you must notify all passengers that their conversations may be recorded and if they do not consent, you must turn off the audio on the device.